gnsmrky/pytorch-fast-neural-style-for-web/README.md

 \*\*\* ONNX model file is a bit larger due to the network graph is also stored in the file.

 ## Stylized image output with reduced model
 The results are shown in the following table.
-The stylized image from reduced model is quite similar to the original model.
-Yet the model size and total parameter count is reduced by ~75%.
+The stylized image from reduced model with `--num-channels 16` is quite similar to the original model.
+The model size and total parameter count is reduced by ~75%.

 <div align='center'>
   <img src='images/content-images/amber.jpg' width="233px"><br/>